On the derived category of the Iwahori-Hecke algebra: Smooth representations and modules over the Iwahori-Hecke algebra

 \end{tiny} is a commutative diagram of functors Here $(\ast)$ is the natural isomorphism given by transitivity of parabolic induction and $(\ast\ast)$ is a base change isomorphism defined by the analogous diagram as in $(\ref{compisitiondiagram})$. \item[(e)] For $(\mathbb{G},\mathbb{B},\mathbb{T},\psi)$ as in {\rm (i)} there is an isomorphism

 \end{enumerate} \end{conj}

 \begin{rem} (a) It should be possible to construct the expected morphism of (b) in the conjecture, without referring to the conjectured functor $\mathcal{R}_G^\psi$.
-The construction of morphisms like that is part of the work of Dat, Helm, Kurinczuk and Moss mentioned above.
-In the case of ${\rm GL}_n$ a result like this has been established by Helm and Moss \cite{HelmMoss}. \\ (b) In fact $\mathcal{Z}(\check G)$ should coincide with the \emph{stable Bernstein center} as defined by Haines in \cite[5.3.]{Haines}.
-This should be a rather direct consequence of the definitions, but we did not check the details.
-Then the morphism $\mathcal{Z}(\check G)\rightarrow\mathfrak{Z}(G)$ of (b) in the Conjecture should coincide with the morphism constructed in \cite[Proposition 5.5.1]{Haines} assuming the local Langlands correspondence. \end{rem} Let us point out that the morphism $\omega_G$ from (b) can not be expected to be a bijection in general, as not every Bernstein component $\Omega$ is $\psi$-generic in the sense of \cite[4.3]{BushnellHenniart} (note that the notions of being \emph{$\psi$-generic} and being \emph{simply $\psi$-generic} of \cite{BushnellHenniart} agree by Example 4.5 (1) of loc.~cit., as $\mathbb{G}$ is assumed to be (quasi-)split).
+In the case of ${\rm GL}_n$ a result like this has been established by Helm and Moss \cite{HelmMoss} (even with $\mathbb{Z}_{\ell}$-coefficients).
+More generally Fargues and Scholze \cite[Proposition I.9.3]{FS} give a construction of such a morphism.
+The construction in \cite{FS} uses the spectral action constructed in loc.cit..
+While the morphism is an isomorphism in the ${\rm GL}_n$-case of \cite{HelmMoss}, this is not true in the general case.\\ (b) In fact $\mathcal{Z}(\check G)$ coincides with the \emph{stable Bernstein center} as defined by Haines in \cite[5.3.]{Haines}.
+This is a consequence of \cite[Theorem 6.10]{DHKM}.
+With this identification the morphism $\mathcal{Z}(\check G)\rightarrow\mathfrak{Z}(G)$ of (b) in the Conjecture should coincide with the morphism constructed in \cite[Proposition 5.5.1]{Haines} assuming the local Langlands correspondence. \end{rem} Let us point out that the morphism $\omega_G$ from (b) can not be expected to be a bijection in general, as, for a given Whittaker datum $\psi$, not every Bernstein component $\Omega$ is $\psi$-generic\footnote{In fact there are groups with Bernstein components that are not $\psi$-generic for any choice of a Whittaker datum $\psi$.} in the sense of \cite[4.3]{BushnellHenniart} (note that the notions of being \emph{$\psi$-generic} and being \emph{simply $\psi$-generic} of \cite{BushnellHenniart} agree by Example 4.5 (1) of loc.~cit., as $\mathbb{G}$ is assumed to be (quasi-)split).
 More precisely, Conjecture \ref{mainconjecturegeneral} predicts that the restriction of $\omega_G$ induces a bijection

 and that for a $\psi$-generic Bernstein component $\Omega$ the induced morphism

 is an isomorphism.
 Indeed, combining 4.2.~Corollary and 4.3.~Theorem of \cite{BushnellHenniart} we deduce that the $\psi$-generic components are precisely those components $\Omega$ such that $(\cind_N^G\psi)_\Omega\neq 0$.
 Moreover, the morphism $(\ref{centervsstablecenter})$ fits in the commutative diagram